docQodly/docs/docs/concepts/lang-quicktour.md

 ## Expressions

 Simply put, expressions return a value.
-In fact, when using the Qodly language, you use expressions all the time and tend to think of them only in terms of the value they represent.
+In fact, when using the QodlyScript language, you use expressions all the time and tend to think of them only in terms of the value they represent.
 Expressions are also sometimes referred to as formulas.

 Expressions are made up of almost all the other parts of the language: commands, operators, variables, entity attributes, object properties, collection elements.
 You use expressions to build statements (lines of code), which in turn are used to build methods.
 The language uses expressions wherever it needs a piece of data.

 Expressions rarely "stand alone".
-There are several places in Qodly where an expression can be used by itself.
+There are several places in QodlyScript where an expression can be used by itself.
 It includes:

 - Formula API (apply formula, query with formula, order by formula)
 - The `EXECUTE FORMULA` command